 Is anyone still saying the album is dead?
 Clearly nobody bothered telling the thousands of artists that still keep making them.
 And not only are musicians still making albums, they’re still releasing double albums.
 Sure, there was a slight pullback for a couple decades after the progressive rock era sort of overdid it (not that there weren’t some notable successes).
 And if we’re going to be honest about this, most of the doubles and triples that lined LP racks in the ’70s could have been trimmed of a lot of their excess weight (more on that later).
 But in the ’90s, going long started to become a more common occurrence.
 The Orb and Smashing Pumpkins each issued some lengthy double-disc opuses, and in 1999, Stephen Merritt went ahead and released a whole damn box set and called it 69 Love Songs.
-And in just the last year we’ve had a lot of favorites that came in expanded packages — M83′s Hurry Up, We’re Dreaming, Baroness’ Yellow & Green and Chromatics’ Kill For Love (one CD technically, but whenever that vinyl comes out, trust us, it’ll be two LPs).
-Certainly there are a lot of fine examples out there, but the time seemed ripe to draw up a list of the absolute must-have, completely awe-inspiring and nearly filler-free double albums of all time.
+And even in the 2010s, there have been many favorites that came in expanded packages—M83’s Hurry Up, We’re Dreaming, Baroness’ Yellow & Green and Chromatics’ Kill For Love .
+Certainly there are a lot of fine examples out there, but the time seemed ripe to draw up a list of the absolute must-have, completely awe-inspiring, filler-free and simply best double albums of all time.
 We’ll go to the (slip)mat for these.

 Bob Dylan – Blonde on Blonde